ECOLE-ITN/CASH4IMBALANCE/README.md

 ## Introduction
-This folder contains all necessary scripts, figures, data for the paper Automated CASH for class imbalance problems.
+This folder contains all necessary scripts, figures, data for the paper Comparison of Automated CASH Optimization Approaches for Class Imbalance Problems.

 ## Requiremnts
 For this project to run you need: